 It got to be wryly amusing, because Harold Milks, the Associated Press bureau chief, had a stringer down at Palomares, where they had only two telephones, one in a bar and one in a ratty hotel.
 General Wilson’s people found one of these phones, this stringer found the other.
 He was telling Milks, Milks would tell me, and I would tell the ambassador what was happening the first day or two down there.

-All of this bomb business, of course, is well known.
-I’m trying to stick to some of the USIS aspects.
-Because of this difficulty of getting information, the ambassador got General “Moose” Donovan, who had his own plane, to go with him and me to fly down to the nearby town of Almeria, and from there take a helicopter to go over and talk to General Wilson at the crash site.
+Because of this difficulty of getting information, the Ambassador got General “Moose” Donovan, who had his own plane, to go with him and me to fly down to the nearby town of Almeria, and from there take a helicopter to go over and talk to General Wilson at the crash site.
 Of course, lots of troops and military stuff were rapidly building up there.
 The Spaniards living in the area were frightened.
 The military was taking a very hard-nosed line with the foreign correspondents.
 They were barred from the area.
 Incidentally, I later was able to get one of my officers who was fluent in Spanish and a political officer to tool around the countryside to find out what the people were really thinking, because I thought this was asinine, not dealing with that local situation.

 I found General Wilson was responsible for the land search, and Admiral Guest responsible for the Navy task force that had been assembled.
 They were hardly speaking to one another.
 They found three H-bombs on land, believed the last one was in the water.
 That was a tough one.
 We went out to Guest’s flagship.
 He showed us maps and the charts.
 They were beginning with the conventional minesweeping type of operation.
 The best technology in the world for an underwater search was beginning to be assembled.
 But Admiral Guest wanted nothing to do with the press.
 I said, “What on earth?
 You don’t have anything classified out here other than that bomb down there.”
 But it didn’t make any difference.